Al-Hakim Mosque: The minarets

-The reasons behind al-Hakim's decision to encase the original minarets in thick outer walls, while still preserving the original towers inside, has been debated by scholars.
+The reasons behind al-Hakim's decision to encase the original minarets in thick outer walls, while still preserving the original towers inside, have been debated by scholars.
 Bernard O'Kane has proposed that the reason for the unusual decision to encase the minarets in these bastions may have been political and symbolic.
-At the time of construction, the only other mosques that had multiple minarets and that had minarets with multi-level designs were the Haram Mosque in Mecca and the Prophet's Mosque in Medina, both located in the Hijaz under Fatimid control at the time.
+At the time of construction, the only other mosques that had multiple minarets and had minarets with multi-level designs were the Haram Mosque in Mecca and the Prophet's Mosque in Medina, both located in the Hijaz under Fatimid control at the time.
 O'Kane suggests that the minarets of al-Hakim's Mosque were designed to reflect and symbolize Fatimid sovereignty over those holy sites at the time.
-However, by 1010 the ruler of Mecca had rejected Fatimid authority in support of a rebellion in the Palestine region, thus undermining Fatimid claims over those sites.
+However, by 1010, the ruler of Mecca had rejected Fatimid authority in support of a rebellion in the Palestine region, thus undermining Fatimid claims over those sites.
 Accordingly, al-Hakim may have ordered the new minarets in Cairo to be hidden in order to obscure this embarrassing political setback.
-In another analysis, art historian Jennifer Pruitt has suggested that the modification to the minarets was due to al-Hakim's shifting ideologies and policies in his later reign.
+In another analysis, art historian Jennifer Pruitt suggested that the modification to the minarets was due to al-Hakim's shifting ideologies and policies in his later reign.
 Both Pruitt and Jonathan Bloom note that the inscriptions on the original minaret towers (from 1003), which include Qur'anic verses that feature prominently in the Ismai'ili ta'wīl of the Qur'an, differ strongly from the inscriptions on the outer towers (from 1010), which include Qur'anic verses that are focused on universal justice and on criticizing unbelievers.
 According to Pruitt, these latter inscriptions are relevant to al-Hakim's puritanical policies in his later years as well as his unusual order to destroy the Church of the Holy Sepulchre, which happened around the same time in 1009 or 1010.
-She also notes the austerity of the encasing bastions in contrast with the richly-decorated original towers, as well as their resemblance to other Sunni (i.e. non-Fatimid) minarets of the era.
+She also notes the austerity of the encasing bastions in contrast with the richly decorated original towers, as well as their resemblance to other Sunni (i.e. non-Fatimid) minarets of the era.
 Accordingly, she suggests that al-Hakim's decision to obscure the original minarets was part of his complex shift away from traditional Fatimid Isma'ili doctrines, his re-imagining of himself as a universal ruler and purveyor of justice, and his will to symbolize this in his architectural program.